While you study

-For independent advice about appeal procedures you may wish to contact Student Assist.
+For independent advice about appeal procedures, you may wish to contact the Curtin Student Guild’s Student Assist.
 Student Assist is a support and advocacy service provided by the Guild.
-You can visit the Guild at Building 106F on Bentley Campus, call Student Assist on 9266 2900 or email email@example.com.
+You can visit the Guild at Building 106F on Bentley Campus, call Student Assist on 9266 2900 or email firstname.lastname@example.org.

 Another option for students at the Bentley Campus is to seek advice from the University’s Counselling Services.
 You can call 9266 7850 or 1800 651 879 to make an appointment.
 They are located on Level 2 of Building 109.
 You can also email email@example.com for information, but please note no actual counselling is provided via email.